Code-Institute-Submissions/Lindsaykerr1994-MS4-Grizzly-Audio/README.md

 * [Bootstrap4](https://getbootstrap.com/) provided a web-responsive CSS framework for the front-end.
 * [FontAwesome](https://fontawesome.com/start) provided the icons found through out the site.
 * [TablerIcons](https://tablericons.com/) provided SVG icons that used in the carousel controls.
+* [GoogleFonts](https://fonts.google.com/) provided the font styling for this project.
 * [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) was used as a template language to implement logic in the front-end development.
 * [Psycopg2-Binary](https://pypi.org/project/psycopg2-binary/) is an adapter for the PostgreSQL database.
 * [JQuery](https://jquery.com/download/) was used in tandem with JavaScript to ease the DOM manipulation.